statechannels/statechannels/packages/nitro-protocol/contracts/ninja-nitro/readme.md

 - `claim`
 - permissioned methods `transferAllAdjudicatorOnly` and `setAssetOutcomeHash` only callable from the `Adjudicator`.

-After a `pushOutcome` ssets may be released by targetting each `AssetHolder` and calling `claim` or `transfer` (which _are_ essential parts of the overall Nitro API).
+After a `pushOutcome` assets may be released by targetting each `AssetHolder` and calling `claim` or `transfer` (which _are_ essential parts of the overall Nitro API).
 This is the unhappy path.
 The happy path will shortcut `pushOutcome` and use the permissioned methods.

 ### Ninja-Nitro